-In the spring of 2022, we received funding from the American Historical Association and the National Endowment for the Humanities for a historic preservation, digital humanities, and reparative justice initiative that aims to redress the legacy of slavery and segregation in Mississippi and support the preservation of cultural heritage, resources, and landscapes through inclusive research methods, ethical memorialization projects, and participatory public history practices.
+Since 2021, the MZMF has also submitted grant proposals to Monument Lab, the American Historical Association, the Mississippi Delta National Heritage Area, and the Mississippi Arts Commission.
+In the spring of 2022, the MZMF received funding from the American Historical Association and the National Endowment for the Humanities to fund a historic preservation, digital humanities, and reparative justice initiative that aims to redress the legacy of slavery and segregation in Mississippi and support the preservation of cultural heritage, resources, and landscapes through inclusive research methods, ethical memorialization projects, and participatory public history practices.
 In partnership with descendant communities, we plan to prevent the erasure and destruction of cultural resources–homes, churches, cemeteries, organization halls, schools, photographs, documents, audiovisual media, physical artifacts, and oral histories–related to African American Blues Communities.
-The new website is the first step of this project, and the launch of the WebAtlas will be the next step.
+Our new website was the first step of this project, the launch of the WebAtlas was the second step.

 In 2022, the MZMF received a grant from the Mississippi Delta National Heritage Area to prepare a National Register of Historic Places nomination for the Glen Allan juke joint built in the early 1940s by Alonzo Chatmon of the Mississippi Sheiks.
 You can read more about the project HERE.

 On January 6, 2023, we dedicated the headstone of Nathan Beauregard at Shiloh Missionary Baptist Church in Ashland, Mississippi.
 On June 3, we dedicated the headstone of Jim Jackson at Hernando Memorial Park Cemetery in Hernando, Mississippi.
 On June 4, we dedicated a historical marker in Avalon, Mississippi at St. James Missionary Baptist Church–the final resting place of Mississippi John Hurt.